What Is The Top 1 Percent Of UK Income in 2026? (It’s Lower Than You Think)

 Income inequality in the UK is rife.
 The top 1 percent of income earners are nearing the high six figures.

-Discussing these numbers can be difficult for some when the Office for National Statistics reports the average national income in the UK sitting at £32,000.
+Discussing these numbers can be difficult for some when the Office for National Statistics reports the average national income in the UK sitting at £32,000 for all workers.

 That being said, to reach these levels you will need to be in a job that requires an enormous level of stress.